Talkinggod/HanZi-AI-Prompt-Optimizer-by-Talkinggod-AI-/README.md

 **Step 5: Create the Next.js Proxy Route**
 - Create a new API route file: `pages/api/dspy-optimize.ts`.
 - This route will receive the request from the frontend.
-- It will use `fetch` to call `process.env.DSPY_API_URL`, forwarding the prompt.
+- It will use `fetch` to call `process.env.DSPY_API_URL`, forwarding the prompt according to the API contract.
 - This keeps the microservice URL secure and hidden from the client.

 **Step 6: Activate the Frontend UI**
-- In `components/AdvancedPanel.tsx`, remove the `disabled={true}` prop from the "Auto-Optimization (DSPy)" toggle.
-- In `App.tsx`, update the `handleOptimizationRequest` function to check if DSPy is enabled.
-If so, it should call `/api/dspy-optimize` and handle the loading/response states.

-By following this plan, you can seamlessly integrate the powerful Python-based DSPy capabilities into the application while maintaining a clean, secure, and scalable architecture.
+- **This step is complete.** The `optimizeWithDSPy` function in `services/geminiService.ts` contains the mocked logic.
+To make it live, replace the mocked `setTimeout` logic with a real `fetch` call to `/api/dspy-optimize`.